UV and IR quantum-spacetime effects for the Chandrasekhar model: Introduction

-We are also interested in these issues because of their relevance for another aspect of the recent quantum-gravity literature, which concerns the possibility of ``Planck-scale deformations" of spacetime symmetries~\cite{gacdsr1a,gacdsr1b,dsrO1,dsrO2,dsrnature,dsrO3,dsrO4}).
-Both Ref.~\cite{Camacho} and Ref.~\cite{sethNANE} introduced Planck-scale modifications of the dispersion relation in such a way that the underlying spacetime symmetries would be broken.
-Some of the new aspects we here introduce in the analysis are suitable for the description of modified dispersion relations in a deformed-symmetry scenario.
-And in this respect we report preliminary evidence that this type of analysis can be used to discriminate between the two possibilities.
+We here extend rather significantly the scope of these investigations of candidate quantum-spacetime effects for the Chandrasekhar model.
+One of the issues we consider is the one concerning the possibility that spacetime symmetries might be deformed, in the sense of the ``doubly-special relativity" framework~\cite{gacdsr1a,gacdsr1b,dsrO1,dsrO2,dsrnature,dsrO3,dsrO4,rainbowDSR,gacdsrrev2010}: both Ref.~\cite{Camacho} and Ref.~\cite{sethNANE} introduced Planck-scale modifications of the dispersion relation in such a way that the underlying spacetime symmetries would be broken, with the emergence of a preferred frame, whereas here we included the possibility of a modified measure of integration over momentum-space variables, as required by attempts to deform rather than break Lorentz invariance.